-An instant pot can take your cooking to another level if you give this magical cookware the proper care from unboxing it to cooking using it.
+An instant pot can take your cooking to another level if you give this magical cookware the proper care, from unboxing it to cooking using it.
 Nobody forgets to clean it after cooking but has anybody told you how to clean instant pot before first use?

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

-Cleaning also offers an instant solution to pressure pin sticking, sealing ring stinking and food sticking to the pressure ring area and the surprising fact is that it’s easier to clean your instant pot than what you think.
+Cleaning also offers an instant solution to pressure pin sticking, sealing ring stinking, and food sticking to the pressure ring area, and the surprising fact is that it’s easier to clean your instant pot than you think.

 And if there’s no dishwasher in your kitchen, a simple hand wash can perfectly do the job.
-Moreover there are different types of cleaning to save your time and energy.
+Moreover, there are different types of cleaning to save your time and energy.